Menu

 Reading at Sellindge Primary School

 At Sellindge Primary School we know the importance of developing reading skills throughout the primary age range and how regular reading at home makes a difference to how well children progress.
-We use the Accelerated Reader programme to help engage readers to devlelop a love for reading as well as vocabulary and an understanding of the text they have read.
+We use the Accelerated Reader programme to help engage readers to develop a love for reading as well as vocabulary and an understanding of the text they have read.

-This is a brief guide to reading books in school.
+Here is a brief guide to reading books in school.

 Reception